ncats/multiplex-analysis-web-apps/README.md

 * At some point we want to implement multi-arch builds using `docker buildx`.
 * Asynchronous execution is not yet implemented.
 For guidance, see `generate_results.py`.

+### How to add a new deployment in general, e.g., Snowflake

+1. Add setup `deploy.sql` script `deploy/snowflake`.
+1. Add orchestration functionality (`source/framework/snowflake_orchestrator.py`) to mimic that in `docker_orchestrator/main.py`.
+    * If the orchestrator is not a separate container (like `snowflake_orchestrator.py`), it should be treated as such to preserve modularity.
+E.g., no usage of global variables such as via `streamlit` or `os.getenv()`.
+1. Add "snowflake" branches in `platform_abstraction.py`.
+1. Step through lines in the setup `deploy.sql` script in `deploy/snowflake`.

+Note that the only existing code that is modified is `platform_abstraction.py`.

 ### Links

 * [Codebase](https://github.com/ncats/multiplex-analysis-web-apps/tree/full-stack)